 Yael Shy, Senior Director

 Yael Shy is Senior Director of Global Spiritual Life and the Of Many Institute for Multifaith Leadership.
-She is also the Founder and Director of the NASPA award-winning MindfulNYU, one of the largest campus-wide mindfulness initiatives in the country.
+She is also the Founder and Director of MindfulNYU, one of the largest campus-wide mindfulness initiatives in the country.
+She is the author of "What Now?
+Meditation for Your Twenties and Beyond" (Parallax Press, November, 2017).
 Yael has been teaching and lecturing on mindfulness, meditation, and multifaith engagement at universities, community centers, and organizations across the globe for the past seven years.
 In 2010, Yael was named one of the “36 under 36” changemakers transforming the Jewish world by The Jewish Week newspaper.
-Prior to working at Global Spiritual Life, Yael was the Director of Development and Education at the NYU Center on Violence and Recovery, where she helped secure several large grants from the National Institute of Health and the National Institute of Justice in support of restorative justice efforts.
-Yael has been published in the Buddhist journal, Inquiring Minds, The Clinical Journal of Social Work, The NYU Review of Law and Social Change, Sports Lawyers Journal, Huffington Post, and elsewhere.
+Yael has been published in the Buddhist journal, Inquiring Minds, Harvard Business Review, The Clinical Journal of Social Work, The NYU Review of Law and Social Change, Sports Lawyers Journal, Huffington Post, and elsewhere.
 She is an alumna of New York University (CAS) and Northeastern University School of Law.

 Ariel Ennis, Assistant Director